 The endoscopist along with one or two trained nurses and a healthcare assistant will be in the room.
-There are often extra doctors or nurses in the room who are there to learn.
-If you are unhappy with this, then please inform the nurse.
-In Theatre an anaesthetist will also be present.
+There are often extra doctors or nurses in the room that are there to learn.
+In theatre an Anaesthetist will also be present.